Over 50 years of

 Zey Emir named President of Revay.

-Suzanne Checkryn joins Revay to lead the Calgary office.
+Suzanne Checkryn joins Revay as Director, Prairies.

 Revay celebrates 50 years in the construction industry by launching a fresh brand identity that embodies the firm’s purpose – Making Construction Better.